My name is Gastón Frydman and

 A member of the MUCHIMUSIC artist roaster, he performed with some of the best orchestras of the continent, including the National Symphony Orchestra, National Youth Symphony Orchestra, Teatro Colón ISA Orchestra, and Orchestra of the Congress of Asunción.

-A two-time recipient of the “Stimulus” Prize from the Musical Critics of Argentina Association (2018, 2023), Frydman has also been awarded the Porak Scholarship from the Mozarteum Argentino (2018–2022), the Carmi Scholarship at the Cleveland Institute of Music (2023), and the Schönberg Scholarship at the Manhattan School of Music (2024).
-He is currently a member of the MUCHIMUSIC artist roster.
+Frydman is a two-time recipient of the Stimulus Prize from the Musical Critics of Argentina Association (2018, 2023), and has been awarded the Porak Scholarship from the Mozarteum Argentino (2018–2022), the Carmi Scholarship at the Cleveland Institute of Music (2023), and the Schönberg Scholarship and Dora Zaslavsky Endowed Piano Scholarship at the Manhattan School of Music (2024–2026).

-As a soloist, he debuted with Beethoven’s Fifth Piano Concerto under Nathalie Marin at Teatro Colón.
-He has since performed with leading orchestras across South America, including Rachmaninoff’s Fourth Piano Concerto with the Asunción Congress Orchestra under Sánchez Haase, Golijov/Grau’s Nazareno with the National Symphony Orchestra under Gustavo Fontana, and Schumann’s Concerto with the National Youth Symphony Orchestra of Argentina under Pablo Boggiano.
-He is also dedicated to contemporary music, premiering works with ensembles such as Invasión and the CIM New Music Ensemble.
+As a soloist, he debuted with Beethoven’s Fifth Piano Concerto under Nathalie Marin at Teatro Colón and has since performed with major orchestras across South America, including Rachmaninoff’s Fourth Piano Concerto with the Asunción Congress Orchestra under Sánchez Haase, Golijov/Grau’s Nazareno with the National Symphony Orchestra under Gustavo Fontana, and Schumann’s Concerto with the National Youth Symphony Orchestra of Argentina under Pablo Boggiano.
+Dedicated to contemporary music, he has premiered works with ensembles such as Invasión and the CIM New Music Ensemble.

-He has participated in masterclasses with Arie Vardi, Alessio Bax, Jean-Efflam Bavouzet, Pinchas Zukerman, Bruno Gelber, Dina Yoffe, Pavel Nersessian, Paul Schenly, Edith Fischer, Emmanuel Pahud, Milana Chernyavska, Naum Grubert, Nelson Goerner, Peter Nagy, Roustem Saitkoulov, Ilya Kaler, Sharon Robinson, Jaime Laredo, among others.
+He has participated in masterclasses with Arie Vardi, Alessio Bax, Jean-Efflam Bavouzet, Pinchas Zukerman, Bruno Gelber, Dina Yoffe, Pavel Nersessian, Paul Schenly, Edith Fischer, Michelle Cann, Emmanuel Pahud, Milana Chernyavska, Naum Grubert, Nelson Goerner, Peter Nagy, Roustem Saitkoulov, Ilya Kaler, and Jaime Laredo.

-In Argentina, Frydman studied piano with Edda María Sangrígoli, Pía Sebastiani, and Diego Prigollini, as well as orchestral conducting and analysis with Guillermo Scarabino.
-In 2018, he moved to the United States upon Sergei Babayan’s invitation to study with Antonio Pompa-Baldi at the Cleveland Institute of Music, where he earned his bachelor’s and master’s degrees with honors, and a Piano Pedagogy Diploma.
+Frydman studied in Argentina with Edda María Sangrígoli, Pía Sebastiani, and Diego Prigollini, and trained in conducting and analysis with Guillermo Scarabino.
+In 2018, he moved to the United States at Sergei Babayan’s invitation, to study with Antonio Pompa-Baldi at the Cleveland Institute of Music, earning bachelor’s and master’s degrees with honors and a Piano Pedagogy Diploma, during which time he also taught at CIM’s renowned Pre-College piano program.